 Write a main.cpp program to demonstrate that any address from your memory map can be written to and read from.
 Pay particular attention to the timing diagrams in the data sheets.
 The control signals should be activated in a certain order for your circuit to work.
 Modify your Bus.hpp program if new control signals need to be added.
 The memory address to write to or to read from will be entered from your computer keyboard.
-The data that is read from memory can be printed on the SJTwo dispaly or on your computer screen.
+The data that is read from memory can be printed on the SJTwo display or on your computer screen.

 Laboratory Report: